The end of diesel

 This article was written in summer 2015, before the break of the VW scandal as it was published in NGV.
 I just forgot to publish it here so far but don't want to alter the original article so - enjoy.

-Imagine the world without diesel.
+Imagine a world without diesel.
 It has been the backbone of modern logistics for as long as almost anyone on this planet can think.
-Most heavy-duty vehicles are running on it as it provides great endurance and torque to do even the hardest labor.
+Most heavy-duty vehicles are run on it as it provides great endurance and torque to do even the hardest labor.

 Take diesel out of our lives and many things we take for granted right now will just not be available anymore.
 Modern logistics would stop in its tracks, construction sites would grind to a halt and many, real many homes would be without power as their generators would remain silent.